hdShang/arxiv-daily/docs/cs-CV/2025-09-28/papers/250923555v1-from-fields-to-splats-a-cross-domain-survey-of-real-time-neural-scen.md

 ---
 layout: default
-title: From Fields to Splats: A Cross-Domain Survey of Real-Time Neural Scene Representations
+title: "From Fields to Splats: A Cross-Domain Survey of Real-Time Neural Scene Representations"
 ---

 # From Fields to Splats: A Cross-Domain Survey of Real-Time Neural Scene Representations